batinsavran/Task-Management-App/README.md

 - **Language**: Swift
 - **IDE**: Xcode
 - **Frameworks**:
-  - UIKit for building the user interface
+  - SwiftUI for building the user interface
   - Core Data for data persistence
   - UserNotifications for handling reminders